joel Sampson / N5LXI

 Alinco DR-235 - This was purchased for 222 MHz FM.
 Since I maintain the official DF/W Verified repeater list, I wanted something more than a HT.
 I really like this single band radio.
 It has a good user interface, is inexpensive and works great.
 I recommend it!

-Icom IC-261A - This old radio is in the garage where my work and test bench are.
-It's used with a second home built ground plane mounted in the attic.
-I can monitor the local repeaters and check into some nets when I'm working out there.
+Icom IC-261A - This old radio is in the garage where my work and secondary test bench are.
+It's used with a home built ground plane mounted in the attic.
+I can monitor the local repeaters and check into nets when I'm working out there.

 VHF/UHF Antennas